 (Adapted from the National Institute for Mental Health (NIMH), retrieved from http://www.nimh.nih.gov/health/publications/depression/complete-publication.shtml#pub11)

-If you know someone else who is in crisis, then:
+If you know someone else who is in an immediate crisis, then:

 - Depression Information from the Public Health Agency of Canada